Skip to content

 Norway in a Nutshell fjord

-Our itinerary was only for a day which spanned about 12 hours in early July last year.
-We left from and returned to Bergen since we had lodging there for 5 days.
+Our itinerary was only for a day which spanned about 12 hours during an early July visit.
+We left from and returned to Bergen since we had lodging there for five days.
 There are also itineraries for Bergen to Oslo or vice-versa.
 This was our route:

 Bergen –> Myrdal –> Flam –>Gudvangen –> Voss –> Bergen